Almost everyone has heard of GEICO, but many may wonder, How does GEICO pay claims? GEICO’s primary objective is making a profit.

 Knowing what to avoid when dealing with a GEICO claims adjuster is one of the first steps to take after filing your personal injury claim.

-Accepting the First Offer
+Why You Should Not Accept the First Offer

 You should never accept the first offer made after your car accident.
 Generally speaking, the first offer made by a GEICO claims adjuster is lower than the actual value of your injury claim.